ISENBECK66/ML2023/Midterm_project/README.md

 ---

 #### Save final model :
-the script *train.py* it is been used to train the final model that has been saved in the file *model_xgb.bin* using *pickle*.
+The script *train.py* it is been used to train the final model.
+It has been saved in the file *model_xgb.bin* using *pickle*.

 ---

 #### Loading final model in web service:
-The script *heart_attack_verifier.py* load our *model_xgb.bin* and can be used loading its dependencies files *Pipenv* e *Pipenv.lock* to build the environment.
+The script *heart_attack_verifier.py* load our model : *model_xgb.bin* and it can run in a separate environment thrugh its dependencies files *Pipenv* e *Pipenv.lock*.
-It is present also the file : *Dockerfile* for running the service.
+The repository contain also the file : *Dockerfile* , for running it as a service in a separate container.

+#### Test the web service :
-The script *heart_attack_patient_alpha.py* contains the data of one patient and can be used to test the application.
+The script *heart_attack_patient_alpha.py* send the data of one patient and can be used to test the service.